rvolden/C3POa/README.md

 C3POa (**C**oncatemeric **C**onsensus **C**aller with **P**artial **O**rder **a**lignments) is a computational pipeline for calling consensi on R2C2 nanopore data.

 This version of C3POa changes a lot.
 The old gonk branch can be found [here](https://github.com/rvolden/C3POa/tree/gonk).
 The even older version that uses water can be found [here](https://github.com/rvolden/C3POa/tree/water).
-It should be noted that this version is very memory intensive, which may change in the future.

 ## Dependencies